 If you enjoy being surprised and challenged in your reading like I do, then I wholeheartedly recommend the work of Peter Tieryas Liu.
 It just might invade your dreams…

 BOOK RATING: The Story 4.5 / 5 ; The Writing 4.5 / 5

-* My receiving a ebook copy of this title from the author for review purposes in no way hindered the expression of my honest opinions in the above.
+* My receiving a ebook copy of Bald New World from the author for review purposes in no way hindered the expression of my honest opinions in the above.